lansolo99/lansolo.dev/content/about/about.md

 ## Who I am

-I’m Stephane Changarnier, 36 y/o. front-end developer & designer based in sunny Marseille, France.
+I’m Stephane Changarnier, 37 y/o. front-end developer & designer currently living a location independent life, moving within the south of France.

 ## What I do

 I’ve been developing both visual and technical skills for over a decade in the web industry.
 Originally graphic designer, I switched towards front-end development for the last few years.
 I tend to be full-stack accepting a wide range of projects types.
-I mostly do small and medium sized web projects as single page apps following the Jamstack approach with Vue.js and it's ecosystem.
+I mostly work on static marketing sites, for small and medium sized business.
+My stack of choice has moved from Vue to React, especially Next.js.

-I'm still doing UI/UX + infographics, I also actively builds side-projects on my free-time.
+I'm still doing UI/UX + infographics + motion design, I also actively builds side-projects on my free-time.

 ## Experience